curl/curl/docs/MANUAL.md

 The file to read cookies from must be formatted using plain HTTP headers OR as Netscape's cookie file.
 Curl will determine what kind it is based on the file contents.
 In the above command, curl will parse the header and store the cookies received from www.example.com. curl will send to the server the stored cookies which match the request as it follows the location.
-The file "empty.txt" may be a nonexistent file.
+The file `empty.txt` may be a nonexistent file.

 To read and write cookies from a Netscape cookie file, you can set both `-b` and `-c` to use the same file: